Theft of the Hesse crown jewels: Schloss Friedrichshof and officer's club

-American forces arrived at Schloss Friedrichshof on March 29, 1945, with elements of George S Patton's U.S. Third Army that arrived in April announcing that the castle was to be requisitioned by American forces.
-It became one of 14 officers clubs in the Frankfurt area that Major Joseph Hartley was assigned to form; the residents, which included Philipp's mother and sister in law Sophia, were given four hours to pack and leave, with male family members being arrested.
+American forces arrived at Schloss Friedrichshof on March 29, 1945; elements of George S Patton's U.S. Third Army arrived in April and announced that the castle was to be requisitioned by American forces.
+It was to serve as one of 14 officers clubs in the Frankfurt area that Major Joseph Hartley was assigned to form.
+The residents, which included Philipp's mother and sister in law Sophia, were given four hours to pack and leave, with male family members being arrested.
 The rest were forced into cottages on the grounds.
-Upon realising the running of the castle would be too much for him to handle, Women's Army Corps Captain Kathleen Nash was assigned to manage the mess section of the officer's club and was made responsible for the safekeeping of the contents within the castle and given the authority to use items within the house as required.
+Upon realising the running of the castle would be too much for him to handle, Hartley assigned Women's Army Corps Captain Kathleen Nash to manage the mess section of the officer's club, ensure the safekeeping of the contents within the castle, and given the authority to use items within the house as required.

 Within her first week, a painting and a sculpted marble hand disappeared.
 Nash informed authorities, with an investigation being launched by the Army's Criminal Investigation Division (CID).
 Several other objects disappeared during her time as well, with Nash reporting the thefts multiple times to CID.
 A check-in desk was set up at the castle, with a former servant of the house being placed at the door to spot attempted thieves; despite this, small items continued to disappear.

 She eventually met Colonel Jack Durant, an Army Air Forces staff officer who had been assigned to Germany in August 1945 as executive officer to the deputy chief of staff of the Army Air Forces in Europe.
 Reportedly, they became quick friends, drinking heavily together.
 They were later joined by Major David Watson, who had previously served in Northern Ireland and France before becoming quartermaster officer under Durant and assigned to Supreme Headquarters Allied Expeditionary Forces (SHAEF).